ifthenpay/WHMCS/readme.md

 ![img](https://github.com/ifthenpay/WHMCS/raw/assets/version_8/assets/ux_checkout_select_payment_icon.png)
 </br>

-The payment method Ifthenpay Gateway provides an aditional option to show the icons of the payment methods that will be available inside the ifthenpay gateway page.
+The payment method Ifthenpay Gateway provides an additional option to show the icons of the payment methods that will be available inside the ifthenpay gateway page.
 By selecting the option "ON - show composite icon" in the "Show Payment Icon on Checkout" field.
 ![img](https://github.com/ifthenpay/WHMCS/raw/assets/version_8/assets/ux_checkout_select_payment_icon_composite.png)
 </br>